IBM 1050

 IBM 1050 Data Communications System is a computer terminal subsystem to send data to and receive data from another 1050 subsystem or IBM computer in the IBM 1400, IBM 7000 or System/360 series.
 It first became available in 1963 and was used widely during the 1960s.
 The 1052 Printer-Keyboard was also the basis for the 1052-7 console Printer-Keyboard used on small and medium S/360 processors.

 General

-IBM 1050 Data Communications System was first introduced in 1963.
+The IBM 1050 Data Communications System was first introduced in 1963.
 The printer used the same removable typing element and mechanism as the IBM Selectric typewriter.
 The 1050 system could include the following devices: